Cyclic group: Related classes of groups

 Several other classes of groups have been defined by their relation to the cyclic groups:

 Virtually cyclic groups

 A group is called virtually cyclic if it contains a cyclic subgroup of finite index (the number of cosets that the subgroup has).
 In other words, any element in a virtually cyclic group can be arrived at by multiplying a member of the cyclic subgroup and a member of a certain finite set.
 Every cyclic group is virtually cyclic, as is every finite group.
 An infinite group is virtually cyclic if and only if it is finitely generated and has exactly two ends; an example of such a group is the direct product of Z/nZ and Z, in which the factor Z has finite index n.
 Every abelian subgroup of a Gromov hyperbolic group is virtually cyclic.

+Procyclic groups

+A profinite group is called procyclic if it can be topologically generated by a single element.
+Examples of profinite groups include the profinite integers $\widehat{\Z}$ or the p-adic integers $\Z_p$ for a prime number p.

 Locally cyclic groups

 A locally cyclic group is a group in which each finitely generated subgroup is cyclic.
 An example is the additive group of the rational numbers: every finite set of rational numbers is a set of integer multiples of a single unit fraction, the inverse of their lowest common denominator, and generates as a subgroup a cyclic group of integer multiples of this unit fraction.
 A group is locally cyclic if and only if its lattice of subgroups is a distributive lattice.